vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/image.md

 ## Image Size

-You can use `=widthxheight` to specify the image size when setting `imageSize: true` in plugin options.
+You can use `=widthxheight` to specify the image size when setting `imgSize: true` in plugin options.

 ```md
 ![Alt](/example.png =200x300)